Mabh Savage in conversation with Luke Eastwood:

 MS: I know from experience that studying Celtic history and mythology can be arduous and time consuming, although always rewarding.
 What have been your finest resources, and what source do you return to again and again?

 LE: Yes it is extremely time-consuming but ultimately rewarding as you say.
 Apart from the many people I’ve learned from (often informally) I’ve found many books to be incredibly useful and/or insightful.
 To name just three I’d suggest – ‘The Religion Of The Ancient Celts’ by J.A.
-McCulloch, ‘Irish Trees – Myths, Legends & Folklore’ by Niall Mac Coitir and ‘The Celtic Heroic Age’ by John T. Koch & John Carey. can be wonderful but book knowledge alone is useless in my opinion.
+McCulloch, ‘Irish Trees – Myths, Legends & Folklore’ by Niall Mac Coitir and ‘The Celtic Heroic Age’ by John T. Koch & John Carey.
+Reading can be wonderful but book knowledge alone is useless in my opinion.
 Experience of living and working spiritually is far more important but at times the ‘knowledge’ accumulated suddenly elucidates an experience or gives some frame of reference that completes the picture.
 Without the living and breathing experiences, the sum of all I’ve read is just so many pages in a dusty old tome, as dead as the wood from which the pages came!

 MS: You paint, write poetry, books and articles, make music and take some beautiful photos as well.
 Is there any particular medium in all this creativity that you connect to more than the others, and why?